Attention Capture: Attention capture with persuasion motives

 so that the optimal dynamic information structure coincides with that if the designer's value function were simply $h(\tau)$ as studied in Section \ref{sec:stopping_time}.
 Alternatively, the designer only provides information at a fixed and deterministic time $T$ such that their payoff is

 which persuades the DM into taking action $1$ when it is in fact state $0$ at a frequency which leaves the DM enough value so she finds it worthwhile to pay attention up to $T$.
-Thus, Theorem \ref{thrm:attention_persuasion_separable} gives a "bang-bang" characterization of optimal designs over the space of dynamic information structures for arbitrary value of attention.
-In particular it rules out intermediate dynamic persuasion schemes in which the designer might try to intersperse attention capture with persuasion.
+Thus, Theorem \ref{thrm:attention_persuasion_separable} gives a "bang-bang" characterization of optimal dynamic information structures for arbitrary value of attention.
+In particular, this implies that, perhaps surprisingly, the designer never finds it optimal to exploit potential randomization gains (which, as we have seen, is optimal with convex value of attention) while persuading the DM by garbling stopping beliefs.

 \paragraph{Proof idea of Theorem \ref{thrm:attention_persuasion_separable}.} The proof is involved and deferred to Appendix \ref{appendix:stopping_time}; we sketch the basic ideas here.
 First observe that it is without loss to consider \emph{extremal stopping beliefs}---that is, stopping beliefs in $\{0,\bar \mu, 1\}$ where the DM is indifferent between actions at belief $\bar \mu$ and we assume tiebreaking in favor of action $1$.\footnote{Extremal beliefs have been used prominently in static information design (e.g., \cite*{bergemann2015limits}).
 In Appendix \ref{appendix:bangbang} develop the observation that any feasible joint distribution over actions and times can be implemented with (dynamic) extremal stopping beliefs.}